bsamirtha/Premier-League-Club-Investment-Analysis-for-an-Investment-company-EDA-/README.md

 4. **Treating Null Values**: Using domain-specific knowledge to handle missing data, also known as domain-specific imputation.
 This involves applying contextually appropriate methods to fill in or manage missing values, ensuring the integrity and accuracy of the dataset.

-These key learnings emphasize the importance of thorough data preparation, critical observation, and informed analysis in any data-driven project.